 Test Audio and Camera Connections in Advance

 Don’t be the cause of a delayed meeting.
 Ensure your microphone and video camera are working properly in advance.
 Download the software ahead of time and do a test run if possible.
-Should you hit a snag reach out to the host of the meeting and if they cannot offer advice, proactively reach out to any IT or Operations resources you have.
+Should you encounter a problem, reach out to the host of the meeting and if they cannot offer advice, proactively reach out to any IT or Operations resources you have.
 As a last resort, YouTube can be your best friend to troubleshoot questions.

 As a host or moderator, a test run with internal employees is necessary.
 Ensure you understand all functionality, how to mute your audience, record, and utilize all engagement features.
-If any attendee has a question on how to use the video conference software they are likely coming to you first.
+If any attendee has a question on how to use the video conference software, they are likely coming to you first.